 - Experience the added benefits of Google Sheets: Sheetgo workflows are based on multiple Google Sheets files – a tool that the majority of users are very familiar with.
 You can make the most of Google Sheets’ collaborative features and sharing abilities.
-With this, members across your entire organization can work on a single template at the same time, for ultimate productivity.
+Plus, you get access to a Google-compatible barcode reader.

-- New forms with barcode scanner: Sheetgo offers forms with an in-built barcode scanner, so that recording items will become even more efficient for template users
+- New forms with barcode scanner: Sheetgo offers forms with an in-built barcode scanner – simply scan the barcode to record into Google Sheets.

 - Access on any device: Make the most of a handheld inventory scanner.
 You can access the forms and barcode scanner on any device, including your smartphone (iPhone and android) or tablet, to make warehouse scanning easier.

-- Metrics view in Sheetgo web app: The inventory management template offers an entire metrics overview dedicated to your data.
+- Metrics view in Sheetgo web app: This barcode system for inventory offers an entire metrics overview dedicated to your data.
 To access, simply navigate to the Metrics tab within your workflow overview on the Sheetgo web app.

 - Print label generator for products: Want to use the barcode scanner but your items don’t have a code yet?
-The items spreadsheet has a Print labels tab dedicated where you can input your item data and Sheetgo will automatically create a label for you.
+Sheetgo will automatically make a scannable barcode for each item for you.
+Simply input item data, and a unique QR code label will appear.

 If you’re interested in a more basic inventory template without a barcode scanning system, take a look at our blog post introducing the inventory management template in Google Sheets.

 Now that you have a breakdown of the inventory template by Sheetgo, let’s take a look at how you can use this barcode scanner inventory system in Google Sheets.

 How to make an online inventory system with barcode scanner

 1. Install the Sheetgo inventory management template

 First, click the blue button above and sign up for Sheetgo with your Google account.
 Once signed in, simply click on Install template and Sheetgo will add it to your Google Drive once you’ve authorized the installation.